adapter-hub/adapters/docs/contributing/adding_adapter_methods.md

     - The concrete implementation of these classes heavily depends on the specifics of the adapter method.
     For a reference implementation, have a look at `AdapterLayer` for bottleneck adapters.
 - To actually make use of the newly implemented classes, it's finally necessary to integrate the forward calls to the modules in the actual model implementations.
-    - This, again, is highly dependent on how the adapter method interacts with the base model classes Typically, module classes can be integrated either via mixins (see `src/transformers/adapters/mixins`) or directly as submodules of the respective model components.
+    - This, again, is highly dependent on how the adapter method interacts with the base model classes.
+Typically, module classes can be integrated either via mixins (see `src/transformers/adapters/mixins`) or directly as submodules of the respective model components.
     - The model class integration has to be repeated for each supported Transformer model, as they typically don't share a codebase.
+At this point it is often important to consider where the adapters need to be added to the transformer model and whether there is an implementation that does not require more copying of classes than the current implementation.
     Please try to integrate any new adapter method into every model class when it's reasonable.
     You can find all currently supported model classes at https://docs.adapterhub.ml/model_overview.html.